Ms C Brodie

 - Regular Causing concern meetings are held where the Senior Leadership Team and pastoral team discuss the needs of individual pupils.

 - Sometimes a child may need more specialised support from an outside agency such as a Speech and Language Therapist, etc. A referral will be made with the consent and help of parents/carers and forwarded to the appropriate agency.
 If after assessments a programme of support is provided the SENCO ensures that it is followed and will record it on the provision plan.

 - The Governors of Eastway Primary School are responsible for the overseeing of all procedures in school.
 Mrs Carolyn Duncan is the SEN Governor.

 What support will there be for my child’s overall well-being?

 - Class teachers and Teaching Assistants are available to pupils who wish to discuss issues or concerns

-- Mrs Dennett (HSC) and Mrs Crawford (Learning and Behaviour Mentor) also provide pastoral support and are available to children and parents who wish to discuss concerns.
+- Mrs Dennett (HSC) and Mrs Bell (ELSA) also provide pastoral support and are available to children and parents who wish to discuss concerns.

 - Class teachers plan specific lessons and activities to help support children’s Personal, Social and Health development

 - Mrs Dennett (HSC) runs Thrive, Seasons of Growth and Protective Behaviours for children who may need emotional support

 - We have 2 trained ELSAs (Emotional Literacy Support Assistants)